vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 - Easy to understand
 - Only test a _single unit of work_

-Let's continue building on the previous example, while introducing the idea of a [factory function](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) to make our test more compact and readable.
+Let's continue building on the previous example, while introducing the idea of a <a href="https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)">factory function</a> to make our test more compact and readable.
 The component should:

 - show a 'Welcome to the Vue.js cookbook' greeting.
 - prompt the user to enter their username
-- if the entered username is less than seven letters, display an error
+- display an error if the entered username is less than seven letters

 Let's take a look at the component code first: